School Staff

 Specialty: Early Childhood Education

 Hi everyone!
-My name is Michelle Meditz and I'm so excited to be here for my first year at PS 398 teaching Pre-K. I have been a Pre-K teacher in Briarwood for four years after receiving my masters degree in early childhood education from Queens College.
+My name is Michelle Meditz and I'm so excited to be here for my second year at PS 398.
+I have been teaching Pre-K for six years after getting my masters degree in early childhood education from Queens College.
 As an early childhood teacher, I am committed to providing a safe, caring, and fun learning environment for every child.
 I can't wait to have an amazing year full of adventures and learning!

 Kindergarten Team